oneeve8/kobble-data/content/tutorialnarrative3.md

 I will also explain in more detail, your In-App sharing support option.
 And I will give you more details on sharing channels and tracks.

-I will also explain a little more about GitHub, including how to retrieve and edit information in GitHub and the difference between a public and private repo.
+I will also show explain a little more about GitHub, including how to retrieve and edit information in GitHub and the difference between a public and private repo.

 Lets get started.